Towards standard imsets for maximal ancestral graphs: Experimental results

-\section{Experimental Results}
+\section{Experimental results}

 We went through graphs with $\abs{\mathcal{V}} \leq 7$ nodes, checking their standard imset from Theorem \ref{thm: standard imset}.
-For $\abs{\mathcal{V}} \leq 4$, all MAGs graphs have combinatorial standard imsets that are perfectly Markovian with respect to the graph.
-For $\abs{\mathcal{V}} = 5$, only the 5-cycle mentioned in Section 3.6 has a combinatorial imset which is not perfectly Markovian with respect to the graph.
-For $\abs{\mathcal{V}} = 6$, there are 55 connected unlabelled MAG equivalence classes where the `standard' imsets are either not structural or not perfectly Markovian with respect to the graphs, out of a total of 13,303 such models.
-All the imsets which are perfectly Markovian with respect to the graph are also combinatorial.
-Only two of them are not combinatorial, being the graphs in Figures \ref{fig:counterexample graph}(ii) and \ref{fig:counterexample graph2} shown in Section \ref{sec:main_res}.
+For $\abs{\mathcal{V}} \leq 4$, all MAGs have combinatorial standard imsets that are perfectly Markovian with respect to the graph.
+We summarize the information in Table \ref{tab: number of graph works} for sizes of graph between 4 and 7.
+For $\abs{\mathcal{V}} = 5$, the only failure is the bidirected 5-cycle mentioned in Section \ref{sec: non Markovian example}.
+For $\abs{\mathcal{V}} = 6$, all the imsets which are perfectly Markovian with respect to the graph are also combinatorial.
+For those models where the imset is not perfectly Markovian, only two of them are not combinatorial---one of these imsets \emph{is} structural, and both graphs are shown in Figures \ref{fig:counterexample graph}(ii--iii) in Section \ref{sec:main_res}.

-For $\abs{\mathcal{V}}=7$ with at most 13 edges or at least 18 edges, there are 1,161,461 different models, and 14,960 of them are not perfectly Markovian with respect to the graphs.